nygaard91/lyric-writing-tool/README.md

 2. Adjusts according to selected song duration and tempo to help visualize pacing.

 **Duration and Tempo Settings:**
-1.The tool adjusts word chunk sizes based on these settings, giving you an idea of how your lyrics fit within the song structure.
+1. The tool adjusts word chunk sizes based on these settings, giving you an idea of how your lyrics fit within the song structure.

 **Text-to-speech:**
-(Browser-based, options are dependent on the browser.
-I recommend using Edge, as it provides AI voices and supports many languages.)
+*(Browser-based, options are dependent on the browser.
+I recommend using Edge, as it provides AI voices and supports many languages.)*
 1. Select a language, voice, and tempo.
 2. Highlight text within the editor to read it.
 If nothing is selected, the full text will be read.